(Looking for more free patterns? Be sure to check out my free patterns and tutorials page here.)

 We are running low on leggings around here (they kind of disappear like socks...)
 I have bunch of great knits in my stash, so I thought I would throw together a few more pairs for spring.

-I made these using my Flounce Legging Tutorial (the tutorial includes a free printable pattern for sizes 3 and 5/6 and instructions to make other sizes.)
+I made these using my Flounce Legging Tutorial (the tutorial includes a free printable pattern.)
 Be sure to bookmark this pattern, now that I have learned how to create multiple pages in one pdf document, I am going to add more sizes and improve the pattern - and the pattern will still be free.
 (I'll announce the size addition on my blog, so if you follow, you'll know when I have updated the pattern.)

 I lengthened the leg and left off the flounce for these leggings.
 If you want to do the same, just grab a pair of leggings you already have.
 Turn them inside out, line up the crotch seam of the leggings on the pattern and use them to get a length measurement.
 If you plan on adding a hem, just add an extra 1/2 inch at the bottom for the hem.